vudash/vudash/docs/developers/README.md

 #### Images

-You can bundle SVG images as dependencies in your plugins too - the [rollup-plugin-svg](https://www.npmjs.com/package/rollup-plugin-svg) plugin is also included:
+You can bundle SVG images as dependencies in your widgets too - the [rollup-plugin-svg](https://www.npmjs.com/package/rollup-plugin-svg) plugin is also included:

 <img src="{{ logo }}" />
 <script>